dsbowen/flask-download-btn/README.md

 ## Example: Basic use

-Suppose we want to include a download button which downloads `hello_world.txt`.
+Suppose we want to include a download button which downloads `hello_world.txt` accessible at `HELLO_WORLD_URL`.
 On click, we want to disable the button and re-enable it when the file finishes downloading.

 After setup, we can achieve this with the following: